 counselling on investment and managing crypto portfolios: analysis, advice and direct stewardship of a client's funds under mandate |

-all of classes 1 and 2, together with running exchange infrastructure (overseeing centralised and decentralised platforms) |
+all of Classes 1 and 2, together with running exchange infrastructure (overseeing centralised and decentralised platforms) |

 150,000 euros |